Best-Quality-Engineering/ci-maven-plugin/docs/index.md

 Finally, version references to the current release are updated in documentation and the `pom.xml` along with the updated docs are pushed to a release branch where they can be reviewed and merged back into the default branch.

-## Upcoming Features
-* Goal to update any references to the project version in documentation, i.e. `README.md`